Cloud-Architekt/EntraOps/README.md

 - associatedWorkAccount

 ### Workbook for visualization of EntraOps classification data
-The following Workbook can be use to check users, workload identities, groups and their classified role assignments by EntraOps.
+The following Workbook can be used to check users, workload identities, groups, and their classified role assignments by EntraOps.
 It allows you also to filter for hybrid/cloud users and/or specific tiered administration level from by the classification of object or role assignments.

 _Pre-requisite: EntraOps data has been ingested to WatchList or Custom Table and the associated Parser has been deployed._